The Mormon Battalion Association™

 The Mormon Battalion Association™ is neither a religious organization nor a military unit, but a nondenominational non-profit quasi-military service organization striving to match the dedication and community service of the original 1846-47 volunteer militia infantry battalion.
 Similar to other military heritage and service organizations, we combine the best features of the unit we emulate with those of a non-profit service organization.
 One does not have to be a descendant of the original Mormon Battalion, or a member of The Church of Jesus Christ of Latter-day Saints (the “Mormons”) from which it was drawn to belong to the modern Mormon Battalion Association.™ Membership is open to patriotic individuals, families, and organizations of good will – regardless of gender, race, creed, religion, national origin, or heritage – who wish to unite in emulating the unselfish service they gave their communities, nation, and fellow mankind wherever they went.
 We are building a new legacy for citizens of all ages, faiths, and national origins can learn, emulate, and apply the heritage and experience of the Mormon Battalion to their current lives through service to humanity.

-Our new website, which went active 8 May 2015, includes many new features, some still under development:
+Our new website, which went active 8 May 2015, includes many new features:

 Quartermaster's Corner - Long awaited online membership application, plus new Boy Scout and Mormon Battalion memorabilia products.

-Member Activities - We are posting all known issues of our minutes since founding of the modern Battalion in the late 1940s.
-(Your assistance is welcome in identifying and posting missing issues.)
+Member Activities - We have posted all known issues of our minutes since 2004.
+(We request your assistance in identifying and posting any prior minutes back to the founding of the modern Battalion in the late 1940s.)

 Links - We are building a list of links to all known associated organizations, including family organizations.

-Contact Us - We are providing an expanded list of Battalion leader email addresses, plus new organizational charts, and a listing of all known modern leaders of the Mormon Battalion Association since the late 1940s.
+Contact Us - We have posted an expanded list of Battalion leader email addresses, plus new organizational charts, and a listing of all known modern leaders of the Mormon Battalion Association since the late 1940s.

 Header Photo: Foothills of the Rockies, East of Springer, NM (approx. 36.2911 N, 104.460 W), taken by Kevin Henson – The Canadian (Red) River lies just behind (west) of the mesa.